Scroll to content

 • Biological aspects of RSHE are taught within the science curriculum, and other aspects are also included in health education.

-• A break down of what is covered in Science, Health Education and Relationships Education can be found in appendix 1.
+• A breakdown of what is covered in Science, Health Education, and Relationships Education can be found in Appendix 2.

-The changing adolescent body (puberty) is covered in years 4, 5 and 6.
+The changing adolescent body (puberty) is covered in years 4, 5, and 6.
 It is covered at this age to ensure children are prepared for the emotional and physical changes that will happen during puberty.
-Puberty is part of the statutory Health Education curriculum (see appendix 1).
+Puberty is part of the statutory Health Education curriculum (see Appendix 2).

 Sex education is covered in year 6 only.
-In this lesson, it will focus on preparing boys and girls for the changes that adolescence brings and the scientific process of how a baby is conceived and born.
+This lesson will focus on preparing boys and girls for the changes that adolescence brings and the scientific process of how a baby is conceived and born.

 Managing Discussions: